JesseE/funda-exercise/README.md

-# scaffolding-vue
+# Funda Exercise
-Use this to start a project with vue
+Use this to start the project

 ```npm i```